hambosto/sweetbyte/README.md

 - **Password Strength:** The security of your encrypted files depends heavily on the strength of your password.
 Use a long, complex, and unique password to protect against brute-force attacks.
 - **Secure Environment:** Run SweetByte in a secure environment.
 If your system is compromised with malware, your password could be stolen, and your encrypted files could be decrypted.
-- **Source File Deletion:** The `--delete-source` and `--secure-delete` options are provided for convenience.
-However, secure file deletion is a complex problem that depends on the underlying hardware and operating system.
-While SweetByte takes measures to overwrite the source file with random data, it cannot guarantee that the file is unrecoverable.
+- **Source File Deletion:** The `--delete-source` option is provided for convenience.
+However, file deletion is a complex problem that depends on the underlying hardware and operating system.
+While SweetByte attempts to securely remove source files after encryption/decryption, it cannot guarantee that the file is unrecoverable.
 - **Side-Channel Attacks:** While SweetByte uses modern, secure ciphers, it's not immune to side-channel attacks.
 These attacks are beyond the scope of this tool and require physical access to the machine.

 ## 🤝 Contributing